 The topography in the immediate vicinity of the headland and southwards has a generally low and rolling aspect, rarely rising above 30m OD.
 An area of lower ground, at around 10-20m OD, occurs at the neck of the headland, from which the ground rises again to 38m at Mynydd y Wylfa with cliffs to seaward.
 Low hills, the highest reaching 40m OD, lie to the south and west of the study area.
-To the east is the low-lying bog of Tre'r Gof, now a SSSI, after which the ground rises to Park Lodge at about 30m OD.
+Within the eastern part of the proposed development area is the low-lying bog of Tre'r Gof, now a SSSI, after which the ground rises to Park Lodge at about 30m OD.
+A second SSSI, Cae Gwyn, lies to the immediate south of the development area.